haskell-cryptography/cacophony/README.md

     intended to be used for channel binding.
 For example, the initiator might cryptographically sign this value as part of some higher-level authentication scheme.
 See section 9.4 of the protocol for details.

-  * `setSecondaryKey` -- Sets a secondary symmetric key as described in section 9.5 of the protocol.

 ## Vectors

 Test vectors can be generated and verified using the `vectors` program.
 It accepts no arguments.
 When run,